 You can help make a difference.
 If you get involved and stay informed you are taking an active role in maintaining your personal safety.
-Make sure you look for information in the form of safety bulletins, emails and faxes sent to departments.
+Make sure you look for information in the form of safety bulletins, emails, or other community notices.
 For information visit the Public Safety web site at www.publicsafety.rochester.edu.